translate/pootle/docs/server/commands.rst

 .. versionadded:: 2.7

-This command allows you to create :ref:`virtual folders <virtual_folders>` from a JSON file.
-If the specified virtual folders already exist then they are updated with the provided data, but only if the data differs.
+Creates :ref:`virtual folders <virtual_folders>` from a JSON file.
+If the specified virtual folders already exist then they are updated.

-Check the specs for the :ref:`JSON format <virtual_folders#json-format>` in order to know how to craft a JSON file that fits your needs.
+The :ref:`vfolder format <virtual_folders#json-format>` defines how to specify a virtual folder that fits your needs.

 This command requires a mandatory filename argument.